 Are you having trouble finding sleep positions for sciatica?
 Our physicians and physical therapists at SOC are sciatica pain specialists.
-Our highly trained and certified physical therapists specialists have put together an article on the best pillows and sleeping positions for someone living with sciatica.
+Our physical therapists have put together an article on the best pillows and sleeping positions for someone living with sciatica.

 Sciatica can be extremely uncomfortable.
 Especially with the stabbing and burning pain it comes with.
 When someone experiences this type of pain, it can lower the quality of sleep.
 And even affect productivity at work.
 However, there is a certain type of pillow or arrangement of pillows that can help you sleep better.

 How to sleep well with sciatica:

 Find Firm Sleep Positions for Sciatica Relief

 Before you buy a new pillow, first check your sleeping surface.
 When sleeping with sciatica, you should lie on a firm surface.
 This is important because the surface offers positive spinal alignment benefits.

 Create a Reclining Position for Maximum Support

-Add a two-piece wedged cushion to give you a reclining position.
+Add a two-piece wedged cushion.
+This will give you a reclining position.
 It props up the back while elevating your legs.
 Plus, it relieves pressure on the lumbar spine’s nerve roots.
 Therefore, it can help you fall asleep peacefully and sleep throughout the night.

 Use Plump Pillows

 Unfortunately, the two-piece wedge cushion mentioned previous can be a bit costly.
 However, you can also consider using two plump and flat pillows.
 Place the plump pillows behind your shoulders.
 Then one or both of the flat pillows under your knees.
 By doing so will raise your legs and give you sciatica relief.

 Pillows on the Side

-It is common for sciatica to cause excruciating pain when sleeping on your side.
+It is common for sciatica to cause excruciating pain.
+Especially when sleeping on your side.
 To avoid this, put pillows around you.
 And this will ensure you lie on the back throughout the night.
 The pillows will prevent any accidental turning while sleeping.

 Contoured Pillow between the Knees at Night